vhl/css-style-guide/README.md

 In general, use mod() -- this is a custom SASS function that provides measures relative to a common standard.
 The value of mod(1) is 1rem.
 Rems are like ems, but without cascading problems: if a rem = 16px, you can count on that value anywhere in the page.

-In order to keep things in sensible proportions, as well as improve readability, write mod values in whole numbers or fractions, but stick to halves and quarters.
+In order to keep things in sensible proportions, as well as improve readability, write mod values in whole numbers or simple fractions.

-Also be sure to put spaces around operators in expressions.
+Put one space on either side of an operator in an expression.

 ```css
 /* Good */